Billanas/Portfolio/README.md

 # Gender Breakdown

 This component analyzes the gender distribution of employees within the specified time period.
-It calculates the percentage of female and male employees and presents the results in a table.
+It calculates the percentage of female and male employees.

 # Management Distribution

 This component examines the distribution of managers across different departments.
-It determines the number of managers per department for the given time period and visualizes the results using a bar chart.
+It determines the number of managers per department for the given time period.

 # Average Annual Salary